Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Imputation and Inference with EHRs

-We aim to address two questions: (1) How using imputed data affects inference on how tight glycemic control is associated with acute diabetes outcomes.
-(2) How results differ before and after imputation.
+We aim to address whether using imputed data affects inferences on how glycemic control is associated with acute diabetes outcomes.
 Since marginal profiling and joint profiling present similar results, we use the results under marginal profiling as an illustration.
-The overall incidence of any acute health events is 16\% across the patient-quarters.
-We perform inferences after MI using the combining rules~\citep{rubin:1987} where the variances account for the uncertainty due to imputation.
-We consider a logistic regression model with a seven-category discrete A1c indicators ($<6\%\textrm{--reference level}, 6 \sim 6.5\%, 6.5 \sim 7\%, 7 \sim 7.5\%, 7.5 \sim 8\%, 8 \sim 9\%, \geq 9\%$).

-We fit marginal models using generalized estimating equations (GEE) with exchangeable working correlation to account for the correlation between repeated measures of the same patient.
-We also fit generalized linear models with maximum likelihood estimation (MLE), and the conclusions are similar.
-However, MLE suffers from computational problems with large-scale datasets.
-Figure~\ref{coef_all} presents the mean and 95\% CIs of the regression coefficients.
-Analysis based on only the observed cases and the BPMI inferences yield different conclusions with different degrees of uncertainty.
-Generally, the profiling analysis with imputed data shows fewer benefits of A1c values between 6\% and 9\% than those under the complete case analysis (CCA), in comparison with A1c values below 6\%.

-Hence, profiling displays a less pronounceable U-shape across A1c values.
-Specifically, CCA indicates that patients with A1c values between 6\% and 8\% consistently have significantly lower risks than those with even tighter A1c control (below 6\%).
-However, this is not the case for marginal profiling for A1c values between 7\% and 8\%.
-Interestingly, both approaches find that risk levels are not distinguishable between patients with A1c values between 8\% and 9\% and those with extremely low values (below 6\%), and the acute event risk is significantly higher for patients with high A1c values (above 9\%).

-The BPMI approach supports that the optimal A1c level range for patients with diabetes is 6\% to 7\%, while CCA shows it to be 6\% to 8\%.
-The evidence from BPMI confirms the finding in~\cite{a1c-death2019}.
-Our analysis shows that inferences are sensitive to the choice of method to handle intermittently missing values.
-The imputed A1c measurements tend to reduce the estimated negative effect of tight A1c control.
-Figure~\ref{coef_all} shows that there is a nonlinear or U-shaped relationship between A1c values and the risk of adverse outcomes.
-Future work would be to study the heterogeneous effects of patent complexity in the U-shaped relationship as stringent A1c goals tend to harm patients with complications.
-We will further discuss the implications of including adverse event outcomes into the A1c imputations in Section~\ref{discussion}.
+It should be noted that the MAR assumption here applies to missing A1c.
+The complete case analysis (CCA) applies to the occasions with collected A1c values and causes exclusion of the outcomes available at the occasions where A1c values are missing.
+Hence, missingness in the outcome is induced by missing A1c and may be MAR or MNAR, but imputing A1c restores all the outcomes.